RohanRPM/Tic-Tac-Toe/README.md

 This repository contains a simple implementation of the classic Tic Tac Toe game using HTML, CSS, and JavaScript.

 Table of Contents:
-Introduction
+Introduction,
-Features
+Features,
-Getting Started
+Getting Started,
-How to Play
+How to Play,
-Customization
+Customization,
 License

 Introduction